-Fort de Salses
+Visit Fort de Salses, France

-Visit Fort de Salses (Languedoc-Roussillon, France)
+Explore the Fort de Salses

 The castle walls are more than 10 metres thick and built from a mix of stone and red brick to follow a simple rectangular layout with a large tower in each corner and the keep in the middle of one side.

-The fort is surrounded by a deep moat (now empty) that was originally reached by two drawbridges, one before and one after a separate building that stands in the moat and the heart of the castle contains a large open courtyard.
+The fort is surrounded by a deep moat (now empty) that was originally reached by two drawbridges, one before and one after a separate building that stands in the moat, and the heart of the castle contains a large open courtyard.
 Originally the keep was much taller than today, but Vauban ordered that its height be signicantly reduced.

 The Salses Fort has been a listed Historic National Monument for more than 100 years.